datamapper/datamapper.github.com/docs/create_and_destroy.markdown

 time `#save` is being called.
 Related resources are _loaded_ if they've been accessed either for _read_ or for _write_ purposes, prior to `#save` being called.

+NOTE the following behavior of `#save` when `dm-validations` are in effect!

+The symptom that people are seeing is that their records fail to save (i.e. `#save` returns `false`) while calling `#valid?` returns `true.
+This is caused when an object has a parent or child that fails validation and thus refuses to save, thereby also blocking the object which #save was called on from saving.

 Update
 ------